How long does white wash brick last? Practical advice

 How long does white wash brick last depends on your approach and care.
 High quality, breathable brick painting can extend its life to 10 years with proper prep and maintenance.

 Harsh weather or poor application can shorten it to 5 years, making climate and technique critical.
 Regular upkeep, like cleaning and touch ups, preserves the whitewash’s charm.
+Test your brick painting plan with samples and plan for costs to keep your home looking bright.

-What is the downside of painting brick?
+What factors affect the durability of whitewashed brick?

 Leave a comment